 Myths About Siamese Cats

 Siamese are one of the most well known and popular breeds of cat across the world.
-Their exact origin is not known however they are thought to have come from Siam now known as Thailand.
+Their exact country of origin is not known however they are thought to have come from Siam now known as Thailand.
 This article gives a very brief over view of the breed and some of its history with many wonderful pictures of these beautiful cats.

 It is believed that the cats belonged to the Royal Family of Siam and were used as guards of the ancient temples.
 Legends tell of the way the Siamese became cross eyed with kinked tails (now considered a show fault which breeders try to eradicate but this is not a health issue).
 The story goes that two Siamese were sent to find a goblet belonging to a King.
 When they found it one was left to look after it while the other returned to tell the king of its whereabouts.
 The one who was left was so scared of losing the goblet it stared at it and wrapped its tail around the base tightly.
 This caused the cat to become cross eyed and have a permanent tail kink and is passed on though its descendants.
 Other stories tell of the tails of Siamese cats being used as ring holders by the Royal Princesses and that is how the kinks arrived.